VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 * {{< button relref="Other/conlangs/tokipona" color="other" >}} toki pona {{< /button >}} - The language with only ~130 words.
 It puts all of its points into minimalism and works much better for real conversations than you'd think.
 * [Esparanto](https://en.wikipedia.org/wiki/Esperanto) - The grand daddy of all International auxiliary languages, it now has [60,000 speakers](https://www.liberafolio.org/2017/02/13/nova-takso-60-000-parolas-esperanton/).
 * [Kēlen](https://www.terjemar.net/kelen/lajathin.php) - An attempt at a verb-less language.
-It also has a beautiful ceremonial alphabet which is more woven than it is written.
+It also has a beautiful ceremonial alphabet that uses knotwork to hold meaning.
 * [Lojban](https://mw.lojban.org/index.php?title=Lojban&setlang=en-US) -  An attempt to make a language without syntactic ambiguity - that is, any sentence can only mean one thing.
 Fixing the *[Lesbian Vampire Killers](https://en.wikipedia.org/wiki/Lesbian_Vampire_Killers)* problem.
 Are they?
   - Lesbians that kill vampires.
   - Killers of lesbian vampires.